nabeelvalley/docs/content/blog/2022/25-08/read-image-metadata.md

 - The Tag is an identifier that specifies what the value of the entry represents
 - The Data format states how the data should be read
 - The Component Length states how many bytes the data for the entry consists of
-- The data can either be the actual data, or a value that give the offset to the data, depending on the Component Lenght
+- The data can either be the actual data, or a value that gives the offset to the data, depending on the Component Lenght

 ### Tag ID

-Reading the Tag is done by parsing the first two bytes of an entry - This convers the value into a 16-bit unsigned integer (a positive integer)
+Reading the Tag is done by parsing the first two bytes of an entry - This converts the value into a 16-bit unsigned integer (a positive integer)

 The TagID is read like so: